 Apart for some notable exceptions, Christians are as messed up as everyone else?
 There’s obviously a disconnect between what Christians tell themselves and what is actually happening in their lives.
 Why is that?
 Is God ignoring them or are they just kidding themselves?

 This argument has been going on since Saint Paul invented Christianity.
-I discuss this in my YouTube channel and detail some of the arguments:
+I discuss this in my book – The True Sayings of Jesus: The Jesus of History Vs. The Christ Myth and in my YouTube channel (The Jesus of History) where I detail some of the arguments:

 So the question is: ‘Can belief alone bring spiritual change or is life a bit more complicated than that’?